GiorgioBoccarella/pymap_elites_generalist/README.md

 # Python3 Map-Elites and the evolution of trade-offs

+Abstract:

+Specialist and Generalist often coexist in nature and the classic explanation for this coexistence is the presence of trade-offs.
+Theory often assumes that a ‘jack-of-all-trades is a master of none’ and generalist always encounter genetic trade-off that stops them from displacing specialist.
+The presence of these fixed trade-offs has been hard to detect empirically and when present it may be ameliorated over time.
+For these reasons in this work, I relaxed this assumption and considered the genome architecture with features as trade-off and modularity as emergent and evolving properties.
+The framework here used does not aim to be specific for a particular species but aims to uncover deeper fundamental question of evolution in a pair of similar or dissimilar environments which is the scenario respectively encountered by specialist and generalist.
+I hereby show that evolved genome property has a strong influence on evolutionary trajectory that may help or hinder evolution of a generalist or specialist lineage.
+In particular, I demonstrated that generalists suffer from specialist invasions that cause the fixation of nonoptimal genome architecture and ultimately hampers the capacity of a generalist to be well adapted to their niche.
+Hence demonstrating that no cost generalism is possible but hard to reach due to specialist competition.
+In this case, successful invasions can have important consequences on genealogical structures and potentially diminish the capacity for adaptation to multiple environments.
+One factor that is relevant for this effect is the initial state of the genome at the beginning of evolution.
+Previous evolutionary history is shown to be a key factor for predicting the evolutionary trajectory of a lineage.

 This repository contains "reference implementations" of:
 - CVT-MAP-Elites (Vassiliades, Chatzilygeroudis, Mouret, 2017)
 - Multitask-MAP-Elites (Mouret and Maguire, 2020)